-The 2020 Beacon Awards will be awarded in October 2020.
+The 2020 Beacon Awards will be presented in April 2021.
 Eligibility for the Beacon Awards includes all Lipman Family Prize honorees from 2012 to 2017.
 Two previous honorees will each receive $250,000 in unrestricted funds.
 We established the Beacon Awards because we wanted to continue investing in the promising practices and leaders we meet each year through the Lipman Family Prize.
 We designed the Beacon Awards to engage and encourage these organizations and leaders to share with and learn from their peers and collaborators for the betterment of the social impact sector.

 Why this Approach?